noteflakes/lydown/README.md

 ### Accidentals

-Accidentals are entered using + and -
+Accidentals can be entered using + and -

-    8cgb-c2a => c8 g bb c a2
+    8cgb-c2a => c8 g bes c a2

+But can also be entered using the characters # for sharp, ß for flat and h for natural:

+    c#dßeh => cis des e

 In lydown notes follow the key signature by default:

     - key: g major
-    8g6fedcba2g => g8 fs16 e d c b a g2
+    ff#fhfßd#bß => fis fisis f f dis bes

 The accidental mode can be changed by specifiying the manual accidental mode: